binoy-d-shah/hiring_SeniorQACodeChallenge/SETUP.md

 **API Test Repository:** Instructions for running the API tests are available in the [README.md](https://github.com/binoy-d-shah/magento-api-automation) of the API Test Repository.

-## What Could Have Been Done with more time
+## What could have been done with more time

 If there were more time to further enhance the testing effort, here are a few additional steps that could have been taken: